Why & How to Target a Competitor’s Audience on Facebook

 Why Target a Competitor's Audience on Facebook?

-Therefore, it's critical to use the most accurate data available.
+So, it’s worth using the most accurate data available.

 How to Target Fans of Other Pages on Facebook

-Ideally, you could target the fans from your competitor's Facebook Page directly using data analytics tools.
-But since Facebook's privacy policies won't allow you to do that, you will have to use attributes such as interests instead.
+Ideally, you could target the fans from your competitor’s Facebook Page directly using data analytics tools.
+But Facebook’s privacy policies won’t let you do that.
+So, you’ll have to use attributes such as interests instead.

-If you have an established audience, you can use the free Audience Insights with the Meta Business Suite to discover who's looking at your Facebook Page.
-You'll also get insights from engagement data into the type of content they like according to things like age, interests, profession, and so forth.
+If you have an established audience, you can use the free Audience Insights tool with the Meta Business Suite to discover who’s looking at your Facebook Page.
+You’ll also get insights from engagement data into the type of content they like.

 If you don't have a substantial following, you'll find it much harder to define your target audience.
 Thankfully, this will get easier, and you'll be able to refine your avatar the more you research your competitor.

-Once you know your ideal audience, and assuming you have an idea of what your competitors look like, you can set about finding the most relevant competitors' Facebook Pages.
-Here are some options you can try and see what works best for you.
+Once you know your ideal audience, and assuming you have an idea of what your competitors look like, you can move on to find the most relevant competitors’ Facebook Pages.
+Here are some options you can try and see what works best for you:

-- You can use the Insights Benchmarking tool to see competitor's Facebook Page and research their audience.
-The tool will recommend competitors' Pages close to yours, and you can then click on the links to each one to find out more from their Page.
+• You can use the Insights Benchmarking tool to see a competitor’s Facebook Page and research their audience.
+The tool will recommend competitors’ Pages close to yours, and you can then click on the links to each one to find out more from their Page.

-Now you have curated a shortlist of businesses that closely match yours, it is time to learn how to target a competitor's audience on Facebook.
+Now that you’ve curated a shortlist of businesses that closely match yours, it is time to discover their fans.
+After all, you have to know who you plan to target.
+So, use the tactics below to learn how to target a competitor’s audience on Facebook.

 You can visit the Potential Audience page in Meta Business Suite's Audience Insights to glean competitive intelligence from businesses with Facebook accounts.
 And that includes your direct competitors and their fans.